bluenote-1577/fairy/README.md

 ### Results

 #### Short-reads
-Preliminary binning results show that using fairy instead of [BWA](https://github.com/lh3/bwa) for *multi-sample* binning recovers a similar amount of high-quality bins.
-Use an aligner for single-sample binning instead of fairy.
+Preliminary binning results show that using fairy instead of [BWA](https://github.com/lh3/bwa) for **multi-sample** binning recovers a similar amount of high-quality bins.
+Do not use fairy for **single-sample** binning.

 #### Long-reads
 **Non-HiFi:** For simplex nanopore reads and not-strain-resolved assemblies, fairy seems to be comparable with minimap2.